 Heat networks and energy centres will be encouraged in new developments at 'major' scale in the hierarchy of development.
 Major and national development with waste or surplus heat should be co-located in areas of heat demand, where the uses are compatible with regards to all other policies of the Plan.
 Such proposals should be accompanied by a Heat and Power Plan which clearly demonstrates how energy recovered from the development will be used to produce energy and heat.
 Where a heat network is not viable, developers should ensure that sites have the capability to be connected to any heat networks that may be developed in the future.
-The installation of pipework to the curtilage of development and safeguarding of piperuns within developments to allow future connection will be required unless the submitted energy statement demonstrates that there are significant financial or technical barriers to installation.
+The installation of pipework to the curtilage of development and safeguarding of piperuns within developments to allow future connection will be required unless the submitted energy statement, demonstrates that there are financial or technical barriers to installation.

 For smaller scale developments and where heat networks are not viable, developments should provide an alternative zero or low emissions heating system.
 The proposed heating system should form part of the Energy Statement required through Policy RE3.
-Domestic biomass energy systems can be supported where (i) networked systems are not available and (ii) the impact on local air quality and of smoke on neighbouring properties has been considered and demonstrated to be acceptable.